 If you’ve been homeschooling for any amount of time, you’ve already learned that keeping accurate records is important.
 For some, record-keeping is a legal requirement.
 For others, it just suits their personality.
-Still others keep records as a way to “prove” to well-meaning relatives that the kids are learning.
+Still, others keep records as a way to “prove” to well-meaning relatives that the kids are learning.
 Finally, parents of high schoolers often keep records because they’ll need them if their children are college-bound.
 Either way, homeschool record keeping is important.

 Whatever your reasons are for record-keeping, it’s an important aspect of homeschooling and is one that some parents choose to delegate to others by enrolling in an umbrella school or using an online charter school that tracks records.
 Parents who delegate this task usually do so because it seems daunting and can be hard to stay on top of on a regular basis.
 Here are five tips you can implement today to make record-keeping easier!